+The most obvious characteristic when considering the best battery backup for backpacking is weight.
 At 6.2oz, the 10,000mAh T-Core I have listed is a very light and small battery backup with a mid-range power rating.
 It is the best battery backup for those wanting to do a four or less day backpacking trip and whose recharging power needs are only their cell phones.

 We own an old 3,000mAh RavPower FileHub battery backup.
 The new ones have a 6,700mAh rating and weigh in at 7oz.
-These are useful devices in that they allow the user to transfer images from an SD card to a USB device wirelessly through a cell phone.
-You can transfer images from your SD card to the USB device, your phone, your iPad, or between any of those devices.
+These are useful travel devices in that they allow the user to transfer images from an SD card to a USB device wirelessly through a cell phone.
+You can transfer images or videos from your SD card to the USB device, your phone, your iPad, or between any of those devices.
 This is obviously a much lighter way of backing up images then carrying around a laptop computer.
 I typically just carry more SD cards when on longer backpacking trips but on longer international journeys, I like to carry this device rather than my expensive and relatively heavy laptop.

 Solar Chargers/ Battery Backup Combos

 Are battery backups with solar charges worth the money/weight?
 This will depend on how long you plan to be in the wilderness.
 Solar panels are not overly efficient by any stretch of the imagination.
 You need bigger panels to charge bigger batteries and you need to keep them angled towards the sun which is hard to do when hiking.
 So while small solar battery backups can be useful for recovering energy while backpacking on sunny days it is highly unlikely you are recovering even a fraction of the discharge you use to charge your devices at night.
 This is not to say they do not have worth as even recovering 1/3 of the power you use each day extends your wilderness adventure by one day for every three.

 Our Feelle Solar/Battery Backup